 The loss of the mucosal layer allowed bad bacteria to penetrate otherwise healthy cells in the guts of the mice.
 This caused weight loss, diarrhea, and other gastrointestinal symptoms.

-“Diabetes may indeed start in your gut,” said Clay F. Semenkovich, MD, lead researcher in the study.
-“When people become resistant to insulin, as happens when they gain weight, FAS doesn't work properly, which causes inflammation that, in turn, can lead to diabetes.”
+“Diabetes may indeed start in your gut,” “When people become resistant to insulin, as happens when they gain weight, FAS doesn't work properly, which causes inflammation that, in turn, can lead to diabetes.”

 Inflammation and insulin resistance reinforce each other, according to the study.
 Inflammatory substances can cause insulin resistance, and insulin resistance is known to promote inflammation.